 St George Lycabettus Kleomenous 2, Kolonaki, Athens.
 Panoramic views of the Parthenon, and the Saronic Gulf beyond.
 154 individually designed guest rooms and suites.
 Our favorite – aside of the restaurant and café on the 6th floor – is the cinema hall on the ground level.

-Jan Dimog (Autor, Redakteur und (Foto)Journalist) Jan Dimog mag erhellende Geschichten über Menschen, Bauten und Orte.
-Ausgebildeter Journalist und Drehbuchautor (cert.) mit Stationen in Groß- und Kleinverlagen, Kommunikationsagenturen und bei der "International Security Assistance Force (ISAF)" in Afghanistan als Mentor und Redakteur.
+Jan Dimog (Publizist und Gründer) Jan Dimog mag erhellende Geschichten über Menschen, Bauten und Orte.
+Ausgebildeter Journalist und Drehbuchautor mit Stationen in Groß- und Kleinverlagen, Agenturen und bei der "International Security Assistance Force (ISAF)" in Afghanistan als Mentor und Redakteur.
 Mit philippinischen Wurzeln auf Fehmarn und in Westfalen aufgewachsen.
-Seit anderthalb Jahrzehnten Wahlberliner.
+Seit 2001 Wahlberliner.
 Sein Debüt als Dokfilmautor wurde auf arte ausgestrahlt: "Countdown Afghanistan".
+Seit 2014 hat er mehrere Bücher veröffentlicht, 2018 und 2019 die Architekturführer Kabul und Slowenien.
 Mehr über die Autoren von .
 The Link